- Email: Christopher.Wood@lewisbrisbois.com

 - Counsel for automotive parts manufacturers in Third Circuit litigation.
 After three years of pre-trial proceedings, prevailed at trial on all counts pertaining to liability, including monopolization and a violation of the Clayton Act.
 Case settled on the eve of damages trial for $500 million.

-- Defended carrier in class litigation alleging violations of federal antitrust law and carrier regulations.
+- Defended household goods carrier in class litigation alleging violations of federal antitrust law and carrier regulations.
 Class claims favorably settled.

 - Co-counsel for electronics retailers and mobile telephone providers in direct action litigation alleging Sherman 1 violations, and for certain clients, breaches of contract.